“Should I use a real estate agent?”

 If you want to find a short-term rental, it’s better to search on your own.
 Or you may consider looking at serviced apartments instead.

 Bangkok is big.
 Not all agents have a list of properties on every part of the city.
-And co-brokerage is still not popular in Bangkok.
+And co-brokerage is still not popular in Thailand.

 You might need to do extra work if you prefer to stay in the outskirts of Bangkok such as Min Buri, Sai Mai, and Bang Khae.
 Not all agents have property listings for these areas.
 And when they don’t have a list, they may ignore your inquiry.

 If you contact a real estate agent today but will come to Thailand or rent in the next six months, chances are that the agent will not consider you as a top priority and may even totally forget about your inquiry.

 Usually, real estate agents prefer to work with those whose move-in date is shorter than a few months.

 There are certain things you should know before using real estate agents in Bangkok.

 In Thailand, anyone can become a real estate agent.
 You don’t need to attend a seminar, get trained, or hold a license.

 Expats can also become a real estate agent as long as they have a proper visa and a work permit.